Nurse’s Conviction: Could Hygienists be Criminally Prosecuted for Errors?

 To my knowledge, no dental hygienist has ever been criminally charged due to a medical error to date.
 However, the RaDonda Vaught case has me very concerned about what the future could hold for dental hygienists regarding the consequences of medical errors.
 I simply touched on two scenarios that could result in civil litigation, possibly criminal, as the precedent has been changed.
 There are many more scenarios that could leave you liable; please take action to protect yourself as well as your patients.

-In most cases, dentists value our opinion and respect our requests.
-If the dentist you work with does not provide that kind of support, maybe it is time to find a dentist that does.
+In most cases, dentists value our opinions and respect our requests.
+If the dentist you work with does not provide that kind of support, maybe it is time to find a dentist who does.
 Please stop compromising patient care and allowing yourself to be at risk to appease dentists.

 Now Check Out the Peer-Reviewed, Self-Study CE Courses from Today’s RDH!